pvldgt/pong-game/README.md

 This is an old school pong game built on python using the turtle graphics library.
-The basic version of the game was build following the steps outlined in the "100 days of code" course on Udemy https://www.udemy.com/course/100-days-of-code/
+The basic version of the game was built following the steps outlined in the "100 days of code" course on Udemy https://www.udemy.com/course/100-days-of-code/